-I have written opinion, features and reviews for The Age, Sydney Morning Herald, The Australian, Herald-Sun and BBC, among others.
-I'm also a regular columnist for the ABC and Canberra Times.
+I write regularly for newspapers and magazines.
+I've written opinion, features and reviews for The Age, Sydney Morning Herald, The Australian, The Guardian, Herald-Sun, BBC and ABC, among others.
+I'm also a feature writer for New Philosopher and Island magazines.

 Some writings discuss 'big picture' philosophical ideas in daily life.
 Others are simply celebrations or clarifications - more literary or journalistic than philosophical.
 To search for a particular theme or issue, click on one of the 'popular topics' at the very bottom of the page.

 The Age/The Sydney Morning Herald

 'Meet the author: why writing is no longer just about the words' (16/5/15).